 Note: The parting surface is not always large enough to be able to split the mold.

 Using Surfaces

 Surfaces often must be used to fill in or complete the surface geometry started by parting and shut-off surfaces.
-Here is a partial list of surface tools found in the Insert, Surface menu.
+Here is a partial list of surface tools found on the Surfaces tab of the CommandManager.